 A Message from President Lapidus

-Today we mark the start of our campus community’s celebration of Dr. Martin Luther King Jr., an occasion that inspires us to honor the man, the movement and the message.
+Our campus community’s celebration of Dr. Martin Luther King Jr. is an occasion that inspires us to honor the man, the movement and the message.
 In our deeply troubled times, I look to Dr. King’s life and work and I find inspiration and hope.
 Let there be no doubt that the civil rights struggle continues to this very day, more than 50 years after Dr. King’s assassination.
 But we cannot forget the landmark accomplishments of the movement he helped lead, and the power his example can give the rest of us as we continue this important work.

 Dr. King’s work helped mobilize a national Civil Rights Movement through nonviolence and civil disobedience.
 In the face of often violent opposition, Dr. King held firm to his core principles, and our nation was forever changed.
 It is up to us, now, to continue the struggle.